ARYPROGRAMMER/Video-Generator-AI/README.md

 NEXT_PUBLIC_OPENAI_API_KEY=<your-openai-api-key>
 ```

-> ⚠️ **Warning**: The app may not function correctly if the developer’s API keys are expired or invalid.
+> ⚠️ **Warning**: The app may not function correctly if the my API keys are expired or invalid.
 Please ensure your own valid API keys are added to avoid disruptions.

 ### 4. Run the App